brs96/qdot/README.md

 write native quantum/hybrid programs.

 ## Motivations
-1. Compile-time correctness.
-This becomes particularly important as size of hybrid programs increases, Qdot aims to leverage Scala's robust type system for compile time checks.

-2. Run hybrid programs on JVM directly, by sending transpiled QASM to quantum computers directly through IBM qiskit python.
+1. Run hybrid programs on JVM directly, by sending transpiled QASM to quantum computers directly through IBM qiskit python.
+Currnet impl include: quantum Fourier transform/phase estimation, QAOA.
-Basic classical simulation will be implemented.
-Optimization will be minimal.

-3. Allow concise, expressive and intuitive quantum/hybrid programs by leveraging Scala syntax and it's static type system.
+2. Leverage Scala syntax + type system for concise and correct programs.

+3. Compile-time checks - which becomes particularly important as size of hybrid programs increases.
+To be implemented with Scala3 macros.

 For any question please ask in #qdot channel in http://discord.unitary.fund/

 ## sbt project compiled with Scala 3